tobealive/docs/docs/concepts/types/arrays.md

 ### `it` variable

-`it` is a builtin variable which refers to the element currently being processed in filter/map methods.
+`it` is a special variable which refers to the element currently being processed in filter/map methods.

 Additionally, `.any()` and `.all()` can be used to conveniently test